robcarver17/pysystemtrade/docs/data.md

 Once we have the data we can also store it, in principle, anywhere but I will be using [Parquet](https://parquet.apache.org/) which provides straightforward and fast storage of pandas DataFrames.
 Once we have the data we can also copy it to .csv files.

-By the way I can't just pull down this data myself and put it on github to save you time.
-Storing large amounts of data in github isn't a good idea regardless of whether it is in .csv or Mongo files, and there would also be licensing issues with me basically just copying and pasting raw data that belongs to someone else.
+By the way I can't just pull down this data myself and put it on GitHub to save you time.
+Storing large amounts of data in GitHub isn't a good idea regardless of whether it is in .csv or Mongo files, and there would also be licensing issues with me basically just copying and pasting raw data that belongs to someone else.
 You have to get, and then store, this stuff yourself.
 And of course at some point in a live system you would be updating this yourself.

 An easy way to bulk download data from [Barchart](https://www.barchart.com) is to create a Premier account, which allows for up to 250 data downloads per day, and to use [bc-utils](https://github.com/bug-or-feature/bc-utils).
 That project has a [guide for pysystemtrade users](https://github.com/bug-or-feature/bc-utils?tab=readme-ov-file#for-pysystemtrade-users).